Mitt Romney: 2021 U.S. Capitol attack

 Romney pays tribute to Officer Brian Sicknick.

 On the morning of January 5, 2021, Romney was heckled and harassed at the airport on his way to Washington, D.C., to certify Joe Biden's election win in the Senate.
 Cellphone footage of the incident showed Trump supporters accusing Romney of not supporting Trump's baseless claims of election fraud, and chanting "Traitor!
 Traitor!
 Traitor!" as Romney boarded his flight.

 On the morning of January 6, protesters assembled at the "Save America" rally on the Ellipse, where Trump, Donald Trump Jr., Rudy Giuliani, and several members of Congress addressed the crowd fueling the conspiracy theories about election fraud.
-Trump said, "We will never give up, we will never concede.
-You don't concede when there's theft", and encouraged his supporters to "fight like hell" to "take back our country" and to march to the Capitol.
 Later that day, while the Senate was in session certifying the 2021 United States Electoral College vote count within the United States Capitol, hundreds of Trump supporters violently attacked the Capitol, where they looted senators' offices and broke into the chamber of the United States Senate.
 Police evacuated the senators and Vice President Mike Pence to an undisclosed area.
 As they were evacuating Romney, he yelled at Ted Cruz and other Republican congressmen, "This is what you've gotten, guys!"
 According to New York Times reporter Jonathan Martin, Romney told him with "fury in his voice", "This is what the president has caused today, this insurrection!"
 Romney fully rebuked Trump and condemned the actions of the attackers.
 Later that night, when Congress had reconvened, Romney said on the Senate floor: